Are you feeling unmotivated and sad? How find joy in life again? It’s easier than you think.

 What do I do?
 First, I allow the invading feeling to be fully felt – without hurting anyone or breaking things – and then offer myself a judgment-neutral opportunity to accept whatever feeling comes next.
 If I am free to choose the next feeling I want (which I wish was more of the time!)
 I try to choose a feeling I like.

 Here’s an example.
 Road rage?
 After I get steamed up (it’s important to allow the anger!)
 I choose compassion and drive more defensively.
-No one else on the road should have to be impacted by an inconsiderate driver.
+No one else on the road should have to be impacted by an inconsiderate driver, especially me.

 Sadness and Joy in Real Life